Comment on page

 Instructors, Course coordinators, and Program administrators may submit content requests when a catalog item they wish to use is not available in the master catalog.
 A content request is just that – a user-submitted request for a particular content title.
-When Unizin Publisher Services receives a content request, it will begin investigating whether and how Unizin can deliver that content under its publisher agreements.
+When Unizin Publisher Services receives a content request, it begins investigating whether and how Unizin can deliver that content under its publisher agreements.

 The Content request tool enables Instructors, Course coordinators, and Program administrators to stay on top of content requests – their status, going about dialog, etc. Unizin considers content requests to be customer service requests for content titles.
 The Content request tool helps manage the service request, which can sometimes take weeks or months to fulfill or otherwise make a determination about.